• Skip to primary navigation

 • Bring water to a boil on medium heat and then immediately lower it down.
 Cover with a lid and let it cook for 15 minutes on low heat.
 Do not open the lid and do not stir it.
 After 15 minutes, take the saucepan off the heat and let the buckwheat sweat for 5 minutes, do not open the lid.

-• After 5 minutes, add a tablespoon of butter and close the lid again.
+• After 5 minutes, add a tbsp of butter and close the lid again.
 Let the buckwheat rest for another 10 minutes.
 (THIS STEP IS OPTIONAL)

 buckwheat with butter